YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Reviewing a deployment manifest

 A manifest with environment.region: us-west-2, two servers items, and nested limits should show one object document in Document Ledger.
-Paths should include rows such as servers[0].limits.cpu_percent, and Env can produce names like SERVERS_0_LIMITS_CPU_PERCENT=80 after the uppercase option is applied.
+Paths should include rows such as servers[0].limits.cpu_percent, and Env can produce names like SERVERS_0_LIMITS_CPU_PERCENT=80 after uppercase names are enabled.

 Comparing staging and production documents

 A stream with two documents separated by --- should show two document rows.
 If both documents contain database.host as text, Schema should show the path in two documents with one type.
-In Env, document prefixes keep staging and production assignments separate when copied together.
+In Env and properties-style output, document prefixes keep staging and production assignments separate when copied together.

-A nested branch such as tls: { cert: /etc/cert.pem, key: /etc/key.pem } appears as object structure in Paths and Schema, while its scalar leaves can become assignment lines.
-If a destination expects the whole tls object as one value, use JSON or normalized YAML instead of env, INI, or properties text.
+A nested branch such as tls: { cert: /etc/cert.pem, key: /etc/key.pem } remains object structure in Paths and Schema, while its scalar leaves can become assignment lines.
+If a destination expects the whole tls object as one value, use Generated JSON or normalized YAML instead of Env, INI, or Properties.

 Recovering from a JSON paste